Tekraj15/LLM-and-RAG-Powered-MedBot/README.md

         return KB["aspirin"]["interactions"]["ibuprofen"]

 2. RAG Retrieval Process
+   Handles complex queries with semantic search and metadata filtering (e.g., recency, category).

-4. LLM Augmentation with RAG
+3. LLM Augmentation with RAG
-    For complex or open-ended questions (e.g., "How to manage diabetes?"), LLM elaborates using KB data.
+    For complex or open-ended questions (e.g., "How to manage diabetes?"), LLM elaborates using retrieved context.

     Example prompt:
     "Based on [KB_Diabetes_Guide], list 3 diet tips for diabetes.
 Use simple language."

-3. Enhanced Validation Layer:
+4. Enhanced Validation Layer before final reponse generation:
-    Cross-check LLM outputs against the KB to filter out hallucinations.
+    Validates responses for safety, adds disclaimers, and checks source credibility.
+    Why?: Ensures compliance and accuracy which is very crucial thing in the health/medicine domain, while using AI assistants.
+    (e.g.,

     if llm_response not in KB["allowed_advice"]:
         return "Consult a doctor."
+    )

 ## Example Workflows: